 Christians the world over recognize this line from the Lord’s prayer, a prayer I learned in catechism (the Gospel of Matthew version) when I was a child and continue to pray to this day.

 Rev. Dr. Robert Hansel wrote an eight-part series exploring the meaning of this prayer, line by line.
 I believe the very essence of what the Lord’s prayer is all about is contained in this one line.

-The following is an excerpt from Rev. Hansel’s series: “The bread of life, without which none of us can continue on-and of which God is the only source-is measured out one day at a time, ours to use or misuse in any way we decide.
+The following is an excerpt from Rev. Hansel’s series; Give Us This Day Our Daily Bread: “The bread of life, without which none of us can continue on-and of which God is the only source-is measured out one day at a time, ours to use or misuse in any way we decide.

-I agree with the Reverend that the bread we are asking for is the presence of God in our daily lives, the bread that nourishes and sustains us with life itself.
-(The image of the man praying is a picture my mother had hanging for years over our small kitchen table).
-It now resides at my sister’s in a prominent position … over her kitchen table.
+The image of the man praying is a picture my mother had hanging for years over our small kitchen table.
+It now resides at my sisters in a prominent position … over her kitchen table.

 As I continue to offer recipes and insight into Meranda, (snack) the common denominator IS the bread.
 It could be the base as in foccacia or pizza, the snack itself like a thick slice of bruschetta, (toasted garlic bread) or a crusty country roll to go with a few olives.

 Years ago, when my mother and I were in Sicily, we could not get our fill of the local breads!
 We enjoyed a roll (with jam) for breakfast (colazione), panino (sandwich) for lunch (pranzo), and puccia (olive-studded rolls) for an afternoon snack (Merenda), and of course appetizers before dinner (cena) in the form of crostini (little toasts).